jack298/Nokia-5110-Arduino/README.md

-# Nokia-5110-Arduino
+# Christmas greetings with Arduino and Nokia LCD
-A Nokia 5110 LCD experimental project with Arduino Nano, with Christmas theme.
+A Nokia 5110 LCD experimental project with Arduino Nano, and Christmas theme.